-Arizona marijuana legalization could happen in November if voters approve a recreational marijuana ballot proposal called Prop.
+Arizona narrowly defeated a 2016 recreational marijuana ballot proposal called Prop.
 205.

-But a scandalous pharmaceutical company run by a greedy billionaire that makes opiate drugs that create addiction and kill people is spending big money to defeat Arizona marijuana legalization.
+A scandalous pharmaceutical company run by a greedy billionaire that makes opiate drugs that create addiction and kill people spent big money to defeat Arizona marijuana legalization.

 Insys Therapeutics handed at least half a million dollars to a drug war political action committee called “Arizonans for Responsible Drug Policy” (ARDP).

-The anti-marijuana organization also received money from the chamber of commerce and medical groups.
+The anti-marijuana organization also received money from the Chamber of Commerce and so-called medical groups.

 Insys used to market a pharmaceutical synthetic marijuana product.

-It now only markets an oral opiate spray called Subsys, which delivers the highly-addictive and deadly drug fentanyl.
+It now only markets an oral opiate spray called Subsys, which delivers the highly-addictive, deadly drug fentanyl.

 Fentanyl is allegedly the drug that killed rock star Prince.

 It’s 100 times stronger than morphine and produces an immediate effect because it gets into the bloodstream via an oral spray.